12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 Active constructions make your sentences more readable and appealing.
 If possible, formulate with verbs (activity word or time word) and do not use Nouns.

-Normalization : Reading press releases with many nouns is tiring.
+Normalization: Reading press releases with many nouns is tiring.

-Better readable : Press releases with many nouns are difficult to read.
+Better readable: Press releases with many nouns are difficult to read.

-Use Quotations Quotations loosen up the text and make the content more authentic.
-They are also an opportunity to include subjective and evaluative statements.
-Have Your Text Proofread This will ensure that your text is understandable and the content is correct.
+This will ensure that your text is understandable and the content is correct.
 Avoid mistakes in spelling and grammar at all costs, and it looks unprofessional.

-Step 7.
 Use High-Quality Images

 Free, technically flawless image material significantly increases the chance of publication.

-Technical requirements
+Technical Requirements:

-Offer pictures in portrait and landscape format
+• Offer pictures in portrait and landscape format

-The minimum requirement for print media is an image resolution of 300 dpi.
+• The minimum requirement for print media is an image resolution of 300 dpi.
 A higher resolution rarely makes sense and unnecessarily increases the data volume for digital transmission.

-For pure online media, a resolution of 72 dpi is sufficient.
+• For pure online media, a resolution of 72 dpi is sufficient.
 Print media require images in CMYK color mode, online media in RGB.

-The most suitable file format is the widely used JPG format, which can be displayed by most professional graphics processing programs and offers a good ratio of image quality to data volume.
+• The most suitable file format is the widely used JPG format, which can be displayed by most professional graphics processing programs and offers a good ratio of image quality to data volume.

-Each photo must be accompanied by precise information: Who and/or what is being seen?
+• Each photo must be accompanied by precise information: Who and/or what is being seen?

 IMPORTANT: Only photos whose rights of use you have in writing may be used.
 This applies above all to the persons depicted.
 This can be particularly problematic at events.

-Step 8.
-Avoid These Mistakes
+Avoid Common Mistakes

+The press release only serves the company's interests and ignores the target group of journalists.
 Inexperienced writers often primarily consider the company's interests and try to satisfy their management with the press release.
 In doing so, however, you are ignoring the actual target group, the journalists.
 Please note: Just because a topic is essential for your company internally, it is not automatically interesting for journalists.

-Pay attention to the news value (see point 1).
+The Press Release Is Confused With An Advertising Text.
 A press release is a public relations tool, not an advertisement.
 Promotional press releases are perceived as uninteresting and unserious.
 In the case of daily newspapers and popular magazines, advertising in the editorial section is even prohibited and subject to warning.

 When planning and setting up your press distribution list, consider that many media have an editorial deadline for publication.
 In the case of urgent reports, a late dispatch of your report can hinder a timely publication.
 But even for less urgent, longer-term topics, it makes sense to keep an eye on the media's editorial deadline.
 For example, specialized media often have a long lead time for submitting topics.
 You can usually find information about the editorial deadline in the media data of the relevant medium.
 Create different press distribution lists which you structure according to the submission deadlines.

-Step 10.
 The Boilerplate - Your Business Card

 Don't forget to inform the reader about the sender of the press release with a compact company portrait.
 The boilerplate is a short, factual paragraph of text with the most critical information about your company that should appear at the end of every release.
 The more unknown your company or products are, the more details you should include.

-Mandatory: Full name and company form
+• Full name and company form

-Head office of the company as well as other locations and branches
+• Head office of the company as well as other locations and branches

-Date of foundation (if applicable, details on founders and deviating field of activity)
+• Date of foundation (if applicable, details on founders and deviating field of activity)

-Industry / field of activity / product portfolio / specialization
+• Industry / field of activity / product portfolio / specialization

-Popular products or brands
+• Popular products or brands

-Number of employees/company size / relevant turnover figures
+• Number of employees/company size / relevant turnover figures

-Innovations / patents / milestones / awards
+• Innovations / patents / milestones / awards

-Special customers / references
+• Special customers / references

-Corporate mission
+• Corporate mission

-Step 11.
 What Should The Press Release Not Contain?

 Inaccurate information in a press release can frustrate readers.
 In addition, the press release should contain only one piece of information.
 Create a separate release for each new item.
 For example, if you plan to launch a new product and organize a special event, you should not combine both in one press release.